nikolaN-cyber/MealPlanner/README.md

 Before you run the project, you need to have the following installed:

 - **Node.js** - For running the frontend part of the application.
 - **Docker** - For running the containers for the backend and database.
+If you use Windows system, you need to install DockerDesktop and open it in order for Docker Deamon to start, that is required for docker containers to run.
+You can also download and install WSL2, subsystem for Lynux on Windows, install docker through it's terminal, and you can simply build containers without Docker Desktop.
 - **PostgreSQL** - The database used in this project.
 If you run postgresql through docker, you don't need postgresql server, image you use for creating container has everything needed to run database.

 ## Installation